tc39/proposal-temporal/docs/duration.md

 - `thing`: A `Duration`-like object or a string from which to create a `Temporal.Duration`.
 - `options` (optional object): An object with properties representing options for constructing the duration.
   The following options are recognized:
-  - `disambiguation` (optional string): How to disambiguate if any of the other arguments are out of range.
+  - `overflow` (optional string): What to do if any of the other arguments are out of range.
     Allowed values are `constrain`, `balance`, and `reject`.
     The default is `constrain`.